 - If you need to ensure that all replicated writes are included in a backup when you back up a table in an instance that uses replication, use a consistency token with your write requests.

 - Plan ahead what you will name the new table if you need to restore from a backup.
 The key point is to be prepared ahead of time so that you don't have to decide when you're dealing with a problem.

 - If you are restoring a table for a reason other than accidental deletion, make sure all reads and writes are going to the new table before you delete the original table.

 - If you plan to restore to a different instance, create the destination instance before you initiate the backup restore operation.

 Backup and restore requests and backup storage are subject to Bigtable quotas and limits.

 - You cannot read directly from a backup.

-- You cannot restore a table to an existing table or to a new table in a different instance.
+- You cannot restore from a backup to an existing table.

 - Backups are zonal and share the same availability guarantees as the cluster where the backup is created.
 Backups do not protect against regional outages.